 More Resources: The Best Vitamins for the Elderly during Winter

 The anti-ageing effects of ginseng are well known.
-Ginseng is absorbed into the skin without the side effects of many chemical drugs and helps the skin retain its original vitality.
-It boosts collagen growth.
-Studies have shown that ginseng can protect the skin against the effects of the sun’s ultraviolet rays.
+Ginseng is absorbed into the skin without the side effects of chemical drugs and helps the skin retain its original vitality.
+It also boosts collagen growth.
+Studies have shown that ginseng can protect the skin against the effects of the sun’s ultraviolet rays too.
 Antioxidants that enter your bloodstream when you take ginseng supplements or drink ginseng tea can take care of healthy cells and increase skin radiance.

 More Resources: Best Foods to Prevent Cancer in Old Age

-Also, smoking can cause premature ageing of your skin.
-By quitting smoking, you can enhance the vitality of your skin.
+Smoking can cause premature ageing of your skin.
+By quitting, you can enhance the vibrancy of your skin.

 - Read More: 15 Best Mascara for Older Women